-Special Purpose Generators.
 The various generators presented in Chapter 5 were not inspired by any of the other types of pseudorandom generator (nor even by the generic notion of pseudorandomness).
-Pairwise-independence generator were explicitly suggested in [12] (and are implicit in [10]).
-The generalization to t-wise independence (for $t \ge 2$ ) is due to [2].
-Small-bias generators were first defined and constructed by Naor and Naor [39], and three simple constructions were subsequently given in [3].
-The Expander Random Walk Generator was suggested by Ajtai, Komlos, and Szemerédi [1], who discovered that random walks on expander graphs provide a good approximation to repeated independent attempts to hit any fixed subset of sufficient density (within the vertex set).
-The analysis of the hitting property of such walks was subsequently improved, culminating in the bound cited in Theorem 5.5, which is taken from [28, Cor.
+Pairwise independence generators were explicitly suggested in [15] (and are implicit in [13]).
+The generalization to t-wise independence (for $t \ge 2$) is due to [4].
+Small-bias generators were first defined and constructed by Naor and Naor [48], and three simple constructions were subsequently given in [5].
+The Expander Random Walk Generator was suggested by Ajtai, Komlos, and Szemerédi [2], who discovered that random walks on expander graphs provide a good approximation to repeated independent attempts to hit any fixed subset of sufficient density (within the vertex set).
+The analysis of the hitting property of such walks was subsequently improved, culminating in the bound cited in Theorem 5.5, which is taken from [36, Cor.
 6.1].